weliveindetail/tpde/README.md

 - TPDE: the core compiler framework.
 - TPDE-Encodegen: a utility for easing the use of TPDE by deriving code generators through LLVM's Machine IR.
-- TPDE-LLVM: a standalone back-end for LLVM-IR, which compiles 10--20x faster than LLVM -O0 with similar code quality, usable as library (JIT or object file) and as tool (`tpde-llc`).
-We provide a [patch](llvm.ab51eccf88f5.patch) for integrating into Clang/Flang 19.1 (adds `-ftpde`).
+- TPDE-LLVM: a standalone back-end for LLVM-IR, which compiles 10--20x faster than LLVM -O0 with similar code quality, usable as library (e.g., for JIT), as tool (`tpde-llc`), and integrated in Clang/Flang (with a patch).

-Consult the [documentation](docs/) for more information.
+For more information and getting started, consult the [documentation](docs/).

 ### Publications